PseudoDevs/IamGhost/FATAL16.md

-Last updated: 2024-04-02 18:53:35
+Last updated: 2024-04-02 18:54:09
-Random Quote: Freedom is the right to live as we wish. - Epictetus
+Random Quote: We gain the strength of the temptation we resist. - Ralph Waldo Emerson